 Mellen is a tiny city located in the state of Wisconsin.
 With a population of 698 people and just one neighborhood, Mellen is the 417th largest community in Wisconsin.
 Mellen has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Mellen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mellen is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mellen is a city of service providers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Mellen who work in management occupations (16.54%), maintenance occupations (12.99%), and healthcare suport services (12.20%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Mellen has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Mellen has few renters and college students.
 But the biggest reason it is quieter in Mellen than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Mellen may be for you.